stemke/SLmonitoring/manage-notified-users-standard-monitoring.md

 ## Next steps
 {: #ns-notified-users}

-If you add a notified user, the user is notified in the event of a missed ping response.
-If you removed a notified user, the user no longer receives a notification regarding a missed ping response that is associated with the device.
+If you add a notified user, the user is notified of any missed ping responses.
+If you removed a notified user, the user no longer receives a notification of missed ping responses associated with the device.